 How to find your ikigai?

 By now, I am sure either you would have realised what your ikigai is or you must be wondering, “but how do I find it?”.
 It is not something you find, it is something you realise.
 Most of us live with a mindset that we will have to find a true passion, an impactful one and only then our lives will be perfect.
-This mindset is hands down the biggest cause of self-doubts and discontent.
+This mindset is the biggest cause of self-doubts and discontent.
 There is no such thing that will make your life perfect, in fact, I believe there is no such thing as a perfect life.
 Your ikigai, however, will make the journey of life, as it comes, worthwhile.
-You don’t have to go out there picking out things or hobbies or passions and then call it your ikigai, just open your eyes to what you’re already doing on a daily basis that makes you feel good and gives you a sense of fulfilment and voila!
+You don’t have to go out there picking out things or hobbies or passions, just open your eyes to what you’re already doing on a daily basis that gives you a sense of fulfilment and voila!
 You’ve found it.

 But again, how?
-Your ikigai is personal to you.
+It is personal to you.
 To be able to realise what it is, you will have to connect with yourself and define who you are and who you want to be – the most honest versions of these.
-It will greatly impact what you do or even aspire to do to attain a sense of a purposeful life.
+It will greatly impact what you do or even aspire to do.
 If you want to be a loving teacher, you will mindfully be kind towards your students and you might find ikigai in that.
-If you want to be a fit person, you might find ikigai in your daily runs, even if it’s not a mind-boggling 10 km daily.
+If you want to be a fit person, you might find it in your daily runs, even if it’s not a mind-boggling 10 km daily.
 Truly speaking, at our core, we all know who we are and who we want to be.
 We subconsciously are also aware of the things that add value to our lives and our goals.
 More often than not, externalities like social constructs, societal pressures, and expectations are hindrances to a life where satisfaction lies at the centre of our functioning.
 Your ikigai is your deepest commitment in such cases – it keeps you going.

 What after I find my ikigai?

 Having an ikigai makes you full of life.
 It helps you look forward to your life with much more zeal and enthusiasm.
 When you know the reason for your being, you find freedom and growth in life.
-Finding and practising your ikigai makes you feel you have a purpose or reason for waking up every day, a direction to head in.
-You may find your ikigai in studying human psychology to build deeper connections.
-Or maybe going to an animal shelter to be there for helpless animals.
-Or playing a keyboard just to be good at it.
+It makes you feel you have a purpose or reason for waking up every day, a direction to head in.

-Having an ikigai, doing what you love for the way it makes you feel will give you freedom.
-Despite the constraints of your life, you are free to practise it and feel happy about it.
-It also gives you a ray of hope, a positive direction, every single day, even in tough and negative life events.
+Doing something for the way it makes you feel gives you freedom.
+Despite the constraints of your life, you are free to practise and rejoice it.
+It also gives you a positive direction, every single day, despite all difficulties.
 With an ikigai, your life will never be stagnant or boring.
-You will always continue to grow and continue to be grateful.
+You will always continue to grow and be grateful.
 It’s a concept that has more to do with the process than the final outcome.
-You follow your ikigai so you easily sail through life, come what may.
-It adds worth to your life, no matter the difficulties or pain points you may face otherwise.
-You actually never retire from it, and to think of it, why would you retire from something that makes your life so much better?
-Your ikigai will continue to give you contentment till the end of your time.
-It is something you would derive delight and value from, day after day, and year after year.
+You actually never retire from it, and to think of it, why would you retire from something that makes your life so much better.
 This is what it is to the Japanese!
-So yes, most of us don’t require major life alterations to find our ikigai, we just need to start realising what gives us joy and start valuing it.
+So yes, most of us don’t require major life alterations to find one, we just need to start realising what gives us joy and start valuing it.
 I hope you soon become conscious of your ikigai and embrace it!